Vacations and Vacation Pay

 - Three weeks after five consecutive years of employment with pay.

-If an employee receives a monthly salary, each week of vacation pay is arrived at by dividing their monthly pay by 4 1/3.
+If an employee receives their pay once a month, each week of vacation pay is arrived at by dividing their monthly pay by 4 1/3.
 In the case of employees who are paid other than monthly and who are entitled to two or three weeks vacation pay based on their length of service, they receive four per cent or six per cent of the wages that they have earned respectively.

 Because of the nature of employment in the construction industry, there is no requirement for construction employers to provide their employees with vacation time.
 However, they are entitled to vacation pay in an amount that is at least six per cent of the employee’s wages.